 My remineralizing toothpaste is one of my most visited posts and I’ve gotten a lot of emails from people who have switched and love it.
-After my husband and I both remineralized our teeth and reversed cavities, I’m definitely a convert to natural toothpastes and a supportive diet.
+After my husband and I both remineralized our teeth and reversed cavities, I definitely became a convert to natural toothpastes and a supportive diet.

 I’ve also recently discovered the many benefits of healing clays and wanted to figure out how to incorporate this into our oral health regimen, but there were some definite texture issues with the clays and coconut oil.

 I wondered if a healing tooth powder would work and I couldn’t be happier with the results.
-It is easier to make than the toothpaste and you can use actual powdered herbs and spices instead of the essential oils which saves money.
+It is easier to make than the toothpaste and you can use ground herbs and spices instead of the essential oils, which saves money.
 I’ve recently started using a mix of this and OraWellness Brushing Blend and my teeth have never felt cleaner (and are continuing to whiten!).